How to Reduce Waste?: 23 Tips for Our Daily Lives

 9. Conserve Food

-To attempt to remedy this food waste, there are several things people can do, starting in their homes.
+There are several things people can do to attempt to remedy this food waste, starting in their homes.

 10. Organize the Refrigerator

-Along the same lines, many restaurants serve very large portions per customer.
+Along the same lines, many restaurants serve huge portions per customer.
 Instead of tossing the uneaten portion, ask your server to pack it and take it home to eat later.

 11. Make a Grocery List Before Shopping